ner0-m/elsa-joss-paper/paper.md

 # Supported Features

-Reconstruction problems are formulated as mathematical optimization problems within elsa, i.e. one minimizes a data fidelity term, augmented with regularization for incorporating prior knowledge.
-The framework automatically computes gradients for these problems.
+Reconstruction problems are formulated as mathematical optimization problems within elsa, i.e. one minimizes a data fidelity term, augmented with regularization to incorporate prior knowledge.
+The framework automatically computes first and second derivatives for these problems.

 elsa accommodates diverse data fidelity terms, such as (weighted) least squares and Poisson log-likelihood, and supports a variety of regularization techniques, including L2, sparsity-inducing L1, total variation, and Plug-and-Play (PnP) priors.

 Tailoring to specific problem formulations, elsa supports a diverse set of iterative reconstruction algorithms, including gradient-based methods (FGM, OGM), splitting-based methods (ISTA, FISTA, ADMM), and primal-dual algorithms (PDHG).

-The framework implements multiple forward model approximations for attenuation X-ray CT, available for both CPU and CUDA.
-These approximations support arbitrary cone-beam geometry via projection matrices.
-For PCCT, the forward model employs differentiable Kaiser-Bessel basis functions and B-Splines, with additional support for spherical functions and harmonics.
+elsa implements multiple forward model approximations for attenuation X-ray CT, such as the Siddon's and Joseph's method, available for both CPU and CUDA.
+All our models support arbitrary acquisition trajectories in cone-beam geometry via projection matrices.
+For PCCT, the forward model employs differentiable Kaiser-Bessel functions and B-Splines, with additional support for spherical functions and spherical harmonics.

-elsa implements different approximations of the forward model for attenuation X-ray CT.
-These approximations include the so-called Siddons and Josephs method and are implemented both for CPU and CUDA.
-All our models support arbitrary cone-beam geometry, which can be represented using a projection matrix.
-For PCCT, the forward model is implement using both differentiable Kaiser-Bessel basis functions and B-Splines.
-Further spherical functions and spherical harmonics are implemented in the framework.
+elsa implements multiple forward model approximations for attenuation X-ray CT, such as the Siddon's and Joseph's method, available for both CPU and CUDA.
+All our models support arbitrary acquisition trajectories in cone-beam geometry via projection matrices.
+For PCCT, the forward model employs differentiable Kaiser-Bessel functions and B-Splines, with additional support for spherical functions and spherical harmonics.

 Developed in modern C++, elsa features an accessible Python interface.
 Comprehensive Python examples, such as those in \autoref{fig:seashell_walnut} and \autoref{fig:2detect}, accompany the software.
-The documentation, hosted at \url{https://ciip.in.tum.de/elsadocs/}, includes API documentation, guides, and tutorials. elsa maintains code correctness and quality through a stable, continuously running CI pipeline and high test coverage.
+The documentation, hosted at \url{https://ciip.cit.tum.de/elsadocs/}, includes API documentation, guides, and tutorials. elsa maintains code correctness and quality through a stable, continuously running CI pipeline and high test coverage.

 # Acknowledgment